anordin95/bgc/src/bgc_part_0800_pointers_2.md

 next byte after the assignment is made.

-Lastly, most memory and string functions return a copy of a pointer to the destination string just in case the caller wants to use it.
+Lastly, most memory and string functions return a copy of a pointer to the destination just in case the caller wants to use it.

 Now that we've done that, I just want to quickly point out that we can use this technique to iterate over the bytes of _any_ object in C,